-Defendant: December 30, 2011
+Respondents: May 30, 2012

 All disclosures mandated by this paragraph must comply with the requirements of Rule 26(a)(2).
 There shall be no third round of rebuttal expert reports.
-Supplementation pursuant to Rule 26(e) is limited to matters raised in an expert's first report, must be in writing and must be served not later than five calendar days before the expert's deposition, or before the general
+Supplementation pursuant to Rule 26(e) is limited to matters raised in an expert's first report, must be in writing and must be served not later than five calendar days before the expert's deposition, or before the general discovery cutoff if no one deposes the expert.
+Any employee of a party who will be offering expert opinions during any phase of this case must comply with all of these disclosure requirements.

 Failure to comply with these deadlines and procedures could result in the court striking the testimony of a party's experts pursuant to Rule 37.
-The parties may agree between themselves to modify these deadlines and procedures .
+The parties may agree between themselves to modify these deadlines and procedures.

-2. Deadline for Filing Dispositive Motions: January 13, 2012
+3. Deadline for Filing Dispositive Motions: June 15, 2012

 Dispositive motions may be filed and served by any party on any date up to the deadline set above.
 All dispositive motions must be accompanied by supporting briefs.
-All responses to any dispositive motion must be filed and served within 21 calendar days of service of the motion.
-Any reply by the movant must be filed and served within 10 calendar days of service of the response.
+All responses to any dispositive motion must be filed and served within 21 calendar days of service of the motion, which the court presumes is the date the motion is filed with the court.
+Any reply by the movant must be filed and served within 10 calendar days of service of the response, which the court presumes to be the date the response is filed with the court.
 The parties may not modify this schedule without leave of court.